jeosol/hello-world-docker/README.markdown

 Hello John!
 ```

 Please note that the **hello-world** project does not do much and this is intentional.
 The focus is to show how to build Docker images for CL projects.
-The methods building images and running containers are largely independent of the project.
+The methods for building images and running containers are largely independent of the project.

 ## Build Docker Image